datafolklabs/cement/doc/source/dev/quickstart.rst

 Quick Start
 ===========

-The following outlines creating a sample 'helloworld' application.
+The following creates and runs a sample 'helloworld' application.

 *helloworld.py*

 .. code-block:: python

+    from cement.core.foundation import CementApp

+    with CementApp('helloworld') as app:
+        app.run()

+The above is equivalent to (should you need more control over setup and closing an application):

+.. code-block:: python

-    from cement.core import foundation
+    from cement.core.foundation import CementApp

-    app = foundation.CementApp('helloworld')
+    app = CementApp('helloworld')
-    try:
     app.setup()
     app.run()
-        print('Hello World')
-    finally:
     app.close()

-Note that `app.close()` by default does not `exit` the application, but you can easily do that here also:

-.. code-block:: python

-    # non-error exit status is generally 0
-    app.close(0)

-    # or exit with an error
-    app.close(1)

-If an `exit code` is passed to `app.close()` then Cement with call `sys.exit(code)` at the end of execution.

-And running the application looks like:
+Running the application looks like:

 .. code-block:: text